Brian Sims: 2022 lieutenant governor campaign

 On February 15, 2021, Sims announced via Twitter that he was running for lieutenant governor in the 2022 election.

 Sims' campaign struggled to take off.
 Both Josh Shapiro, the Pennsylvania Attorney General and presumptive Democratic nominee for Governor, and the Pennsylvania Democratic Party endorsed State Representative Austin Davis for Lieutenant Governor.
 Seven Democratic State Representative and State Senate caucus leaders came forward and called for Sims to drop out from the race saying he was putting "his own self-interests above that of the party."
 Shapiro's campaign issued a “cease and desist” letter to Sims' campaign after Sims' campaign ran ads falsely implying that Sims was endorsed by Shapiro.

 Sims lost the primary election to Davis in a landslide.
 Sims finished in a distant second place, with 24.9% of the vote, compared to Davis' 63.1%.
 Davis won every county in the state including Sims' home county of Philadelphia.

 Following his loss, Sims was involved in a car crash with a state owned vehicle, injuring two people.
 Multiple attempts by the media to reach Sims for comment were unsuccessful.

+2023-present: career in public policy and non-profits

+In December 2022, Sims became the managing director of Government Affairs and Public Policy at Out Leadership in New York City.

+In August 2023, he joined the Board of Trustees of the Tyler Clementi Foundation.

+In September 2024, Sims was named as CEO of Agenda PAC, an American LGBTQ political action committee.

 Electoral history

+Personal life

+Sims became engaged to Alex Drakos in October 2023.